The Barnwood Winter Roosting Box

 Using old wood has its challenges.
 The front of the roost box is supposed to swing open for easy access to the interior for cleaning and for checking on the birds.
 However, the old barn wood is warped and cupped.
-This caused the sides to curve inward slightly, so the the front opening is not perfectly square.
+This caused the sides to curve inward slightly, so the front opening is not perfectly square.
 A little selective sanding was needed to shape the front piece for a nice fit.
-A little more sanding, and the front was ready for paint.
+A little more sanding and the front was ready for paint.

 Step 5: Add a Guard